 - Pour the fat mixture on the carrots.
 It should ideally cover the carrots completely.
 Add fat if necessary.

-- Put in the oven for about 2 hours.
+- Put in the oven for about two and a half hours.

 - Remove from oven.
 At this point, the carrots will be soft and delicious.